Quantifying Data Augmentation for LiDAR based 3D Object Detection: Method

-Oversampling means that we are trying to sample additional cars from other scenes into the current scene.
-In order to do this, one has to iterate over all annotations once and construct a database of annotations and their corresponding points.
-This ``trick" also aims at balancing the ``foreground" vs. ``background" imbalance described earlier.
+GT-Sampling means that we are trying to sample additional ground truth objects, \eg cars, from other scenes into the current scene.
+In order to do so, one has to iterate over all annotations once and construct a database of annotations and their corresponding points.
+This ``trick" also aims at balancing the ``foreground" vs. ``background" imbalance described earlier in Sec.~\ref{ground_removal} .
 During training, one only has to check whether the additionally sampled annotations from the database do not collide with any of the ones originally present in the current scene.
-In our experiments we tried to oversample to 5, 10, 15, 20 and 25 annotations.
+In our experiments we tried to additionally sample 5, 10, 15, 20 and 25 annotations.
 If there is a collision, those annotations are discarded and only the ones that do not collide are kept.
 This means for example in the setting where we try to sample up to 15 cars, at most 15 annotations are additionally sampled.